Jabra Elite 85H Review

 I've also done some test calls leaving messages on my voicemail service and although the sound isn't clear and you could tell I was talking into a direct microphone there was very little background noise recorded just my voice.

 I don't think I'd often use this headsets for calls, it would be more for adhoc calls when I'm out and about.
-I'd reach for my Jabra Evolve 75 or Jabra Evolve 65 headsets if I knew ahead of time I was going to be doing alot of calls on the move.
+I'd reach for my Jabra Evolve2 75 or Jabra Evolve 65 headsets if I knew ahead of time I was going to be doing alot of calls on the move.

 I've been really impressed by the noise cancellation facilities.
-I've used the headphones in shopping centres, coffee shops and at home and not been disappointed.
+I've used the headphones in shopping centers, coffee shops and at home and not been disappointed.
 Within the app I have the ability to turn on the Active Noise Cancellation (ANC) technology, or switch to HearThrough or even turn both off and just listen as is.

 Both work as you'd imagine and want them to.
 If I'm being brutally honest with the review, I don't think the noise cancellation works as good as my old Philips SHE8000 Stereo in ear headphones but that's not being far to the Jabra Elite 85h as I am not comparing them with other over the ear headphones.